jwunderl/pxt-arcade/docs/courses/javascript/arrays/numbers.md

 # Arrays of Numbers

 At the end of the prior course, arrays were introduced as a way in which to store multiple related values.
-In TypeScript, they are even easier to create and interact with, allowing for them to be used more regularly in code.
+In JavaScript, they are even easier to create and interact with, allowing for them to be used more regularly in code.

 ## Structure of Arrays

-In typescript, arrays are created using square brackets (`[` and `]`) - an array of numbers can be initialized as follows:
+In JavaScript, arrays are created using square brackets (`[` and `]`) - an array of numbers can be initialized as follows:

 ```typescript
 let arr: number[] = [];